 Before setting up as a freelance management accountant in 2001 Gráinne was Head of Finance with the ITV Network Centre which she left following the birth of her first two children.
 In the time since, Grainne has provided strategic financial services to a range of SMEs, developed a second career in complementary therapies as well as working in a number of voluntary positions.

-Grainne is also Chair of the Albemarle Primary School Governing Body, Company Secretary of the UK Reiki Association and President of a US not for profit corporation, the Reiki Foundation International.
+In addition to her work at Pagefield, Grainne is a Director and serves on the board of the UK Reiki Association and Treasurer of a US not for profit corporation, the Reiki Foundation International.

 Geoff is a corporate communications specialist with a track record of advising clients – including multinationals, start-ups, governments, charities and campaign groups – on media relations, thought leadership, issues management, corporate social responsibility and stakeholder engagement.